We all know we could simply buy an ETF or mutual fund and get the market-average return of about 8% per year.

 To help you with your own investing decisions, Seeking Alpha’s authors pitch you ideas to evaluate and either buy, sell, or hold.

-While it does offer data for fundamental analysis, like income statements, balance sheets, and statements of cash flow, this information serves as a backdrop to its analysts’ research, and – like its screener – is reserved for Premium users only.
+While it does offer data for fundamental and financial analysis, like income statements, balance sheets, and statements of cash flow, this information serves as a backdrop to its analysts’ research, and – like its screener – is reserved for Premium users only.

 However, unlike other stock recommendation apps, these analysts are incentivized to present a clear and solid case for each of their buy/sell decisions, adding a layer of transparency into their own portfolios that you won’t find anywhere else.
 Plus, if they don’t publish quality work and their ideas don’t come to fruition, they will inevitably lose their following.